Home » The Honor System

 [ Back to Top ]

 All students are required to acquaint themselves with the provisions of the Honor System through the information in this Handbook.
-Undergraduate students may obtain further information from the dean of each school, from the Honor Council President at Vanderbilt University, PMB 351598, 2301 Vanderbilt Place, Nashville, TN 37235-1598, telephone (615) 322-7868, from the Honor Council Web site, or from the Honor Council adviser.
+Undergraduate students may obtain further information from the dean of each school, from the Honor Council at Vanderbilt University, PMB 351598, 2301 Vanderbilt Place, Nashville, TN 37235-1598, telephone 615 32(2-7868), from the Honor Council Web site, from the Honor Council adviser or from the Office of Student Accountability, Community Standards, and Academic Integrity.
 Graduate and professional students may obtain information from the office of the dean of their respective school or college.

 Graduate and professional students are subject to the jurisdiction of the student body that implements the Honor System in the graduate and professional schools: School of Graduate Studies Honor Council, Student Honor Council of the School of Medicine, Honor Council of the Law School, Divinity School Honor Council, Honor Council of the School of Nursing, Owen Graduate School of Management Honor Council, and Peabody Honor Council (for students in professional programs at Peabody College).
 Graduate and professional students must check with their individual schools or advisers for further regulations beyond procedures cited in this Handbook, which may affect their studies and observances of Honor Codes.